mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/management-of-api.md

 ## API Category

-For Tyk Classic API, you can specify the category name using the `spec.name` field with a `#` qualifier.
+For a Tyk Classic API, you can specify the category name using the `spec.name` field with a `#` qualifier.
 This will categorize the API in the Tyk Dashboard.

 Example